CodingClubUC3M/codingclubuc3m.github.io/_posts/2016-10-1-Blogging-with-Rmarkdown-and-knitr.md

 Here I include some examples from ggplot2:

-## Irish data
+## Iris data
-We plot the irish data as follows:
+We plot the iris data as follows: